redhat-cip/dci-openshift-app-agent/README.md

 dci\_previous\_job\_id             | ""                                                   | Previous job UUID
 provisionhost\_registry            | ""                                                   | Registry to fetch containers that may be used.
 Mandatory for disconnected environments. all\_registries\_creds             | ""                                                   | Path to the pull-secret.txt file with authentication for all the registries that require an authorized access.
-Must be set both in connected and disconnected environments if there are private registries to use. dci\_openshift\_app\_image         | quay.io/testnetworkfunction/cnf-test-partner:latest  | Image that can be to be used on the agent workloads, it needs to be mirrored to a local registry in disconnected environments.
+Must be set both in connected and disconnected environments if there are private registries to use. dci\_workarounds                   | []                                                   | List of workarounds to be considered in the execution.
+Each element of the list must be a String with the following format: bz<id> or gh-org-repo-<id>
+dci\_openshift\_app\_image         | quay.io/testnetworkfunction/cnf-test-partner:latest  | Image that can be to be used on the agent workloads, it needs to be mirrored to a local registry in disconnected environments.
 The default value is an "ideal" Cloud Native Function that can be used for testing purposes. dci\_openshift\_app\_ns            | "myns"                                               | Default namespace  to deploy workloads in the running cluster. dci\_must\_gather\_images          | ["registry.redhat.io/openshift4/ose-must-gather"]    | List of the must-gather images to use when retrieving logs.